armory/docs/content/en/docs/installation/armory-operator/_index.md

 ---
-title: Deploy Spinnaker Using Kubernetes Operators
+title: Deploy Armory Enterprise or Spinnaker Using Kubernetes Operators
 linkTitle: Armory Operators
 weight: 1
 no_list: true
 description: >
   Armory provides Kubernetes Operators that make it easy to install, deploy, and upgrade Armory Enterprise or Spinnaker.
 This section covers advantages, configuration, deployment, and migration from Halyard to the Operator.
 aliases:
   - /docs/spinnaker/operator/
 ---